Locally grown cannabis flower signed off by officials

-The Medicinal Cannabis Agency has verified a dried cannabis product by the Canterbury-based company Kalyx, making it the first to be able to export medicinal cannabis from New Zealand.
+The Medicinal Cannabis Agency has verified a dried cannabis product by the Canterbury-based company Kalyx, making it the first medicinal cannabis flower available from New Zealand

 It’s produced under strict conditions, is rigorously tested and the compounds need to be consistent.